-The use of solar water heaters is one of the cost-effective and environmentally friendly ways to generate hot water for your household needs.
+The use of solar water heaters is a cost-effective and environmentally friendly way to generate hot water for your household needs.
 Why?
 The heaters, also known as solar hot water systems or solar-powered water heaters, rely on the free energy from the sun.

-Because they use the bright sun as a source of fuel, solar hot water systems come equipped to work in pretty much any climate.
+Because they use the sun as a source of energy, solar hot water systems come equipped to work in pretty much any climate.

 According to the US Department of Energy, heating costs work up to a little less than half of the utility bill in an average household.
 This makes it the most expensive component of your bill.
 Solar hot water heater help reduce this expense by cutting down the grid power needed to generate large quantities of hot water.

 How Are Solar Water Heaters Different From Traditional Systems?

 Traditional water heaters connect directly with your household grid energy.
 Solar-powered water heaters, on the other hand, draw power from solar energy collectors, which collect energy directly from the sun.
 Such a system reduces your dependence on the electrical grid.
 In doing so, it helps you save money and go green for the betterment of the environment.

 Solar water heaters are a stand-alone system that does not necessitate the installation of expensive solar panels.
 Panels create electricity for your home, while water heaters focus solely on generating hot water for your home needs.
 Solar-powered water heaters can be installed in conjunction with panels or on its own.
 The two systems are mutually exclusive.